Peruzal/xamarin-forms-guide/docs/xaml/introduction.md

     </StackLayout>
 </ContentPage>
 ```
+!!! note
     With the XAML previewer we can see the preview as we build the page.

 ![XAML Preview](../images/xaml-preview.png)

+## Page Types

+Out of the box, Xamarin Forms have the following `Pages` available :

+1. ContentPage
+2. MasterDetailPage
+3. NavigationPage
+4. TabbedPage
+5. TemplatePage
+6. CarouselPage

+We will discuss these pages in more detail

 ## Referencing XAML Controls in Code